Eight Things to put in Your First Design Portfolio

-Note- even if your design skills aren’t based around creating artwork, you should probably still invest in one as an eyecatch.
+Note- even if your design skills aren’t based on creating artwork, you should probably still invest in one to grab attention.
 Similarly, for designers who can’t create a site from scratch, it’s fine to use a template or a platform (this whole site was created on Squarespace, for example!) as long as you’ve obviously put some consideration into how it looks and not just loosely cobbled random assets together.

 With your logo in place, make sure to put a tagline directly underneath it.
 This should be something short and punchy, that conveys exactly what you do.
 If it can include searchable keywords to ramp up your SEO, even better.